Kyree-Yang/Kyree-Yang.github.io/_pages/about.md

   <div class="paper-box-text">
     <p><strong>2023.01 - 2023.02</strong>, <a href="https://en.wikipedia.org/wiki/Eryuan_County">Eryuan County</a>, Yunnan, China.</p>
     <p>
       Together with more than twenty other members of the Miyuan Youth Volunteer Team, I traveled to Eryuan in Yunnan Province, where we spent an unforgettable time with local middle school students from several schools.
 I was responsible for tutoring the children in mathematics, science, and English.
 Unexpectedly, living, eating, and sharing daily life with the students taught me even more than I was able to teach them, allowing me to grow in ways I hadn’t anticipated.
+Our team received the honor of [SJTU’s 2023 Person of the Year](https://www.ji.sjtu.edu.cn/off-the-press/2023-12-05/142729/).
     </p>
   </div>
   <div class="paper-box-image">